KrauseFx/krausefx.com/_posts/2016-04-07-fastlane-has-saved-over-1-million-developer-hours.md

-During my[internship at 6Wunderkinder](https://krausefx.com/blog/6-wunderkinder),I was part of a team with three engineers, where we worked for a whole day on just uploading localized screenshots and metadata to iTunes Connect.
+During my [internship at 6Wunderkinder](https://krausefx.com/blog/6-wunderkinder) ,I was part of a team with three engineers, where we worked for a whole day on just uploading localized screenshots and metadata to iTunes Connect.
 Our goal was to release an update to our users, but we were blocked by this tedious and long process..
 This marked the first time I experience the pain of the release process for mobile apps and started dreaming of a better solution.
 As I worked for future companies and experienced the same pain over and over again, I decided it was time to build a tool that automated the tedious tasks I found myself constantly repeating.
 When I saw how much more efficient and faster this made me and my team, I knew I needed to share this tool with the community.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_56fcaf45f699bbd57404856a_1459400594906__img.jpg_)